techimpossible/techimpossible/_posts/2016-08-05-the-article-you-are-about-to-read-is-about-to-read-you.md

 ## The article you are about to read is about to read you!

+Yes and no. My blog here doesn't use anything else apart from Google Analytics.

-Not this particular one.
-Not on medium.
-Medium doesn’t use external scripts.
-Which is a good thing and refreshing to see.
+Medium where I originally posted this article doesn't use external scripts.Which is a good thing and refreshing to see.

 Can’t really say the same about every other website out there.